HCL-TECH-SOFTWARE/connections-doc/source/admin/migrate/t_upgrading_to_7.md

 22. Start the Connections server.

--   **Required database update to Homepage:** Deployments that upgrade from Connections 7.0 are required to manually run the Homepage database schema.
+-   **Required database update to Profiles:** Deployments that upgrade from Connections 7.0 are required to manually run the Profiles database schema.
 See [Updating databases](t_update_databases-manual.md).
 -   A Connections 8.0 upgrade deployment updates a number of web services and other artifacts that require an end user to clear the browser cache to get the updates.
 -   Alternatively, you can allow user's browsers to load new web services and artifacts by updating the <versionStamp value="\#\#\#\#"/\> in the LotusConnections-config.xml so users will see the changes the next time they log in, without having to clear their web browser cache.
 See [Post-customization step](../customize/t_admin_common_customize_postreq.md) after a Connections 8.0 upgrade is deployed so users will receive changes the next time they log in without having to clear their web browser cache.
 If the browser cache is not updated problems such as the Community Catalog not displaying correctly may occur.